skyfrk/hackthewood-berlin-2019/docs/blog_article.md

 In order to test the tapio-IFTTT-Connector as we were developing it and also to showcase our accomplishments later on we needed a test machine which

-* can run the tapio CloudConnector,
+* could run the tapio CloudConnector,
-* can run a OPC UA server,
+* could run a OPC UA server,
-* has an input so that we can trigger events
+* has an input so that we could trigger events
-* and has an output so that it can process actions.
+* and has an output so that it could process actions.

 The tapio CloudConnector is the piece of software from tapio which has to be installed on a machine so that it can connect to the tapio ecosystem.
 CloudConnector can speak a machine to machine communication protocol called [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) which we can use to hook up input and output components with CloudConnector.

 The first idea that came to mind was to use a [Raspberry Pi](https://www.raspberrypi.org/).
 It's cheap, reliable and easy to set up.
 It also provides a GPIO-interface which can be used to connect any input or output component like a motion sensor as input and a RGB LED as output.

 So we went ahead, got ourself a Pi, installed [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and set up SSH access.
 Then we took a look at the [tapio developer portal](https://developer.tapio.one) to figure out how to install the tapio CloudConnector linux.
-When the CloudConnector was running on the Pi we then continued with setting up [remote debugging with Visual Studio Code](https://www.hanselman.com/blog/RemoteDebuggingWithVSCodeOnWindowsToARaspberryPiUsingNETCoreOnARM.aspx) so that the implementation of the OPC UA server which connects the sensors with the CloudConnector would be easier.
+When the CloudConnector was running on the Pi we then continued with setting up [remote debugging with Visual Studio Code](https://www.hanselman.com/blog/RemoteDebuggingWithVSCodeOnWindowsToARaspberryPiUsingNETCoreOnARM.aspx).
+This way the implementation of the sensor-connecting OPC UA server was a lot easier.
+To access the GPIO pins we used the NuGet packages [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio) and [System.Device.Gpio](https://www.nuget.org/packages/System.Device.Gpio).
+The latter even offered the possibility to provide a custom event handler for GPIO pin status changes which simplified listening for events by a bit.

+### Building the connector